Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

         update               Update an existing Function
         read                 Describe Function
-        list                 List all Functions in your account logs                 View all logs for a Function logs <log-id>        Get a specific log for a Function invoke               Invoke function with the './events.json' payload
+        list                 List all Functions in your account invoke               Invoke function with the './events.json' payload

     Examples:

         ./deploy.sh create
         ./deploy.sh update
         ./deploy.sh invoke
-        ./deploy.sh logs a834a72d-685c-439f-a7a3-6e1187d99b66

 ```